FusionAuth/fusionauth-site/CONTRIBUTING.md

 - If you have a list element containing more than one paragraph, indent the second paragraph by the same amount as the start of the text in the first paragraph to make sure that it renders correctly.
 - The `title` frontmatter element is used in several places: an H1 tag on the page, in any dynamically created menus, and in the HTML title tag.
 Sometimes, for SEO purposes, we want to add extra stuff to the HTML title tag, such as `| FusionAuth`.
 But that looks bad in the menu item.
 If this is the case, use the `htmlTitle` frontmatter element, which is only used for the HTML title tag.
 If not present, the HTML title tag defaults to the `title` frontMatter element.
 This is set up for docs, articles, blog posts and any other layouts that inherit from `Default.astro`.

+## Lists

+- When order matters, use a ordered list (e.g. `1. `)
+- For ordered lists, always use `1. ` instead of manually ordering; astro automatically handles numbering.
+- When order doesn't matter, use an unordered list (e.g. `* `).
+- For unordered lists, always use `* `.
+- Always introduce lists with a colon. (yes, I know this list violates that rule)
+- Capitalize the first word unless the bullet points continue a sentence started in the introduction.
+- If the list item is a sentence, include a period at the end.

+### List Examples

+Smoothie-compatible fruits include the following:

+- apples
+- bananas
+- blueberries

+To make a smoothie:

+1. Put milk in a blender.
+2. Put a banana in a blender.
+3. Put an apple in a blender.
+4. Put blueberries in a blender.
+5. Run the blender for 30 seconds.

+## Proper names and other verbiage

+- .NET Core
+- air-gapped (not airgapped or air gapped)
+- Azure AD
+- CAPTCHA
+- client-side
+- Connector
+- curl
+- Docker
+- Docker Compose
+- e-commerce
+- ECMAScript
+- Elasticsearch
+- esport
+- first-party
+- fine-grained authorization
+- FusionAuth Cloud
+- Google reCAPTCHA
+- Identity Provider
+- IdP
+- Kickstart
+- macOS
+- multi-factor authentication
+- multi-tenancy/multi-tenant
+- Node.js
+- OAuth and OAuth2
+- private-labeled (an adjective)
+- re-authentication
+- self-service
+- server-side (an adjective)
+- Spring Boot
+- third-party
+- two-factor
+- WebAuthn
+- webview
+- X.509

 ## Docs

 - Don't use complex breadcrumbs styling in docs.
 Use `->`.
 Use the [Breadcrumb](astro/src/components/Breadcrumb.astro) component.
 Breadcrumbs should look like this `<Breadcrumb>foo -> bar -> baz</Breadcrumb>`.
 - If you are referencing a field in a form or JSON API doc, use the [InlineField](astro/src/components/InlineField.astro) component: `<InlineField>Issuer</InlineField>`.
 - If you are referencing a UI element or button, use the [InlineUIElement](astro/src/components/InlineUIElement.astro) component: `Click the <InlineUIElement>Ok</InlineUIElement> button`.